How Long to Smoke a Chicken

 - Brining or dry rub for the chicken

 Let's take a closer look at each of these elements.

 To smoke a whole chicken you will need a smoker that is large enough to hold the bird.
 An outdoor smoker makes sense for this.
+You can use an electric smoker.
 Trying to smoke a whole bird on a stove top model probably isn’t going to work very well.